-There is another suite at station called the audio room.
+Another suite at the station is called the audio room.
 Here, just as in the video room, there are hundreds of buttons and switches.
 However, these buttons control the sound that is fed into the live TV broadcast.

-There is also an area where live audiences are filmed for feedback.
-They provides the laughter heard in the background of live WTTW broadcasts.
+Another important area of the station is where live audiences are filmed for feedback.
+They provide the laughter heard in the background of live WTTW broadcasts.

 There is another room at WTTW that has multiple televisions anchored into the walls.
 These TV sets help provide the latest news and information to production managers and producers.
-In this room, workers are so busy that they oftentimes do not get a chance to take a lunch break, according to the station’s assignment manager.
+In this room, workers are so busy that often they do not have time to take a lunch break, according to the station’s assignment manager.

 WTTW does not have commercials, which means that they do not get paid for their programming.
 Instead, in order to generate enough money to run the station, it sponsors regular pledge drives.
-These pledge drives are usually a 3-day event.
-To donate money, people call in or go to the WTTW website.
+These pledge drives are usually a three-day event.
+To donate money, people can call the station or go to the WTTW website.